shawenyao/jekyll-now/_posts/2020-10-11-Pricing-Uniswap-Liquidity-Pools.md

 Just like how Bitcoin aims to revolutionize money, automated market maker (AMM) emerges the disruptor of tranditional exchange.

-At the time of writing, Uniswap, the biggest decentralized finance (DeFi) protocols, have over $2.5 billion in total value locked in its liquidity pool.
+At the time of writing, Uniswap, the biggest decentralized finance (DeFi) protocols, have over $2.5 billion in total value locked in its liquidity pool according to [DefiPulse](https://defipulse.com/).

 # Uniswap Explained